juanmanavarro/vtlab_challenge_node/README.md

 ```

 #### Data model

 This sample project contains two entities:

-+ Deliveries:
+- Deliveries:
-    + when: ISODate with the time of delivery
+  - when: ISODate with the time of delivery
-    + origin: Object containing the address of pickup
+  - origin: Object containing the address of pickup
-    + destination: Object containing the address of delivery
+  - destination: Object containing the address of delivery
-    + products: Array of ids of products in the database that has to be delivered.
+  - products: Array of ids of products in the database that has to be delivered.
-+ Products:
+- Products:
-    + reference: Name of the product,
+  - reference: Name of the product,
-    + description: Description of the product,
+  - description: Description of the product,
-    + weight: Weight of the product in grams,
+  - weight: Weight of the product in grams,
-    + height: Height of the product in centimeters
+  - height: Height of the product in centimeters

 ## Challenge

 You will have to create a new endpoint under the route /api/v1/deliveries/... that allows the client to filter some deliveries based on some products characteristics.

 This endpoint will receive as a parameter:

- + dateFrom: ISODate
+- dateFrom: ISODate
- + dateTo: ISODate
+- dateTo: ISODate
- + weight: Number
+- weight: Number
- + page: Number (page number to retrieve)
+- page: Number (page number to retrieve)
- + limit: Number (Amount of results to retrieve)
+- limit: Number (Amount of results to retrieve)

 The query has to retrieve all the deliveries between the date range (dateFrom and dateTo), that contains at least one product with weights equal or greater than the weight sent as param.

 The response has to contain:

-+ totalResults: Number (The amount of documents that match the query)
+- totalResults: Number (The amount of documents that match the query)
-+ deliveries: Array (With each delivery document found with the property products populated)
+- deliveries: Array (With each delivery document found with all the products populated, not only the products filtered)

 Example of response:

 ```
 Parameters sent:
  + dateFrom: "2021-01-05T00:01:00.000Z"